fm-dev-mx/real_estate_insights/README.md

     end
 ```

-## ⚙️ Dependencies and Installation (Step 1: Data Collection)
+## ⚙️ Dependencies and Installation

+### Data Collection Module (`src/data_collection/download_inventory.py`)

-The data collection script (`src/data_collection/download_inventory.py`) requires the following Python library:
+The data collection script requires the following Python library:

 *   `selenium`: For browser automation.
+*   `python-dotenv`: For loading environment variables from a `.env` file.

-To install it, run the following command from the project root:
+To install them, run the following command from the project root:

 ```bash
 pip install -r src/data_collection/requirements.txt
 ```

-### WebDriver
+#### WebDriver

 You will need the browser driver (`chromedriver.exe` for Google Chrome) that matches your Chrome browser version.

 1.  **Check your Chrome version:** Open Chrome, go to `chrome://version`, and note the major version (e.g., `126`).
 2.  **Download ChromeDriver:** Go to [https://googlechromelabs.github.io/chrome-for-testing/#stable](https://googlechromelabs.github.io/chrome-for-testing/#stable).
 3. Find the ChromeDriver version that matches your Chrome and download the `win64` file (`chromedriver.exe`).
-4.  **Place `chromedriver.exe`:** Unzip the downloaded file and place `chromedriver.exe` in the project's `src/data_collection/` directory (`C:\Code\curl\src\data_collection\`).
+4.  **Place `chromedriver.exe`:** Unzip the downloaded file and place `chromedriver.exe` in the project's `src/data_collection/` directory (`C:\Codeeal_estate_insights\src\data_collection`).

-## ⚙️ Database Configuration
+### Database Configuration

 For data processing and storage, the project connects to a PostgreSQL database.
 The connection details are read from environment variables for security and flexibility.
-You must configure the following environment variables before running the data processing scripts:
+You must configure the following environment variables in a `.env` file in the project root before running the data processing scripts:

 *   `REI_DB_NAME`: Name of your PostgreSQL database (e.g., `real_estate_db`)
 *   `REI_DB_USER`: Username for connecting to the database (e.g., `fm_asesor`)